ashwini-kr-sharma/chipatac2020/04_CHIP_Alignment.md

 </details>

  > Look at the duplicates field in both files.
 What does it say?
-This might be MISLEADING !! see next section why ?
+This might be MISLEADING !!
+See next section why...

  # Counting duplicates

  The aligned `.bam` files output of `Bowtie2` does not have duplicate reads marked by any Flags recognized by `Samtools`.
 Thus, the `flasgstat` output might give an impression that there are no duplicates in your data and that you don't need to perform duplicate removal.
 However, this is highly misleading !!.

- These aligned files has to be -
+ These aligned files has to be

  1. Sorted by read names  (because the Fixmate step only recognizes this form of sorting)
- 2. Mate pairing identified by fixmate
+ 2. Mate pairing identified by fixmate (for paired-end)
  3. Re-sorted by co-ordinates (because most downstream methods only work on co-ordinated sorted alignment files)
  4. Identify duplicated using `markdup`